 The OTD degree consists of 33 credit hours, 27 required and 6 elective (selected under the tutelage of a faculty mentor), including a doctoral capstone project.
-Optimum enrollment in the program is 6-7 hours per semester for a completion of the degree in approximately 5 to 6 semesters.
+Optimum enrollment in the program is 6-7 hours per semester for a completion of the core curriculum in 5 semesters, program completion and graduation are contingent upon successful completion of the capstone project.
 The entire program must be completed within 6 years of initial registration.

 - Students must meet the academic requirements of the Graduate School throughout their course of study in the OTD Program

 - No course with a grade below B is accepted toward the OTD degree.
 If a student earns a grade below B in program courses, continuation of the degree program is reviewed by the student's advisory committee.